 Call of Duty 101

 If you’ve never played Call of Duty or you’re a complete burger, you might want to read this section.
-If you’re a master prestige (RIP…), you should skip on down to the next section.
+If you’re a master prestige, you should skip on down to the next section.

-Call of Duty is a first person shooter where two teams of five face off each other in three different game modes:
+Call of Duty is a first-person shooter where two teams of four face off each other in three different game modes:

-Hardpoint (abbreviated HP), Search & Destroy (abbreviated SND), and Domination (abbreviated DOM) [note: for the current game Modern Warfare.
+Hardpoint (HP), Search & Destroy (SND), and Control (CTRL) [note: for the current game, Black Ops - Cold War.
 Subject to change].

-Hardpoint is a respawn game mode similar to king of the hill.
+Hardpoint (HP) is a respawn game mode similar to king of the hill.
 Enter the hill uncontested and your team will start accruing hill time.
-First team to 250 seconds of hill time wins.
+The first team to 250 seconds of hill time wins.
 Respawn means that when you die, you’ll respawn so you’ll have an infinite amount of lives.
-What’s unique about hardpoint is that there is only one hill and it rotates on a fixed order.
+What’s unique about hardpoint is that there is only one hill and it rotates in a fixed order.

 In HP, statistics we keep track of are kills, deaths, and HP hill time.

-Search and Destroy is a round based game mode similar to CS:GO.
-The objective is to destroy one of two objectives (usually named A and B) on the map using a single bomb, or to kill all enemy players.
+Search and Destroy (SND) is a round-based game mode similar to CS:GO.
+The objective is to destroy one of two objectives (usually named A and B) on the map using a single bomb or to kill all enemy players.
 The first team to either destroy one of the objectives or kill all enemy players within the time limit will win the round and score a point.
 Best of 11 rounds wins.
 Unlike HP, this is not a respawn game mode which means that within a round, each person only has one life.

 In SND, statistics we keep track of are kills and deaths.

-As we mentioned above, there are five players on a team.
-Your five players aren’t all doing the same thing though.
-Metas change frequently but we can categorize players into three positions: AR, SMG, and FLEX, and then our own defined utility spot, UTIL:
+As we mentioned above, there are four players on a team.
+Your four players aren’t all doing the same thing though.
+Metas change frequently but we can categorize players into three positions: AR, SMG, and TEAM, and then our own defined utility spot, UTIL:

 SMG – Submachine guns are guns that have a high rate of fire and are best in close quarters.
 Sub players are going to be more agile and more aggressive.